hoza-labs/combat-tennis/README.md

 - Game Idea: Cheyenne Hoza
 - Testing: Kathleen Hoza

-## STATUS
+## STATUS 🎉

-The game worked flawlessly in 2009, but needs attention to make it load and run in today's browsers.
-Perhaps it would even be best to rewrite it from scratch.
+It's working again, as of December 2025!

+- The original flash-based sound solution was the only problem found.
+We replaced that with a homegrown [fxplayer.js], which uses the modern AudioContext object to play the sounds.
+- There are no other known issues. ...except perhaps that it would be best to rewrite this thing from scratch 🙂
+- If you run into an issue, please [start a discussion] or [submit a proposed change].

+[fxplayer.js]: ./docs/fxplayer.js

 ## LICENSE